 - 1. Code of Conduct: SAV seeks to publish informed opinion based on analysis of evidence with adherence to the highest editorial standards.
 The editors welcome critical, controversial, or contrarian opinions.
 That being said, every argument must be substantiated by credible sources and presented in a respectful manner that advances meaningful dialogue on strategic issues in and around South Asia.
-SAV pieces must be original, topical, and informed by quantitative and qualitative data.
-We assume that any piece submitted to us is being offered exclusively and that no piece accepted for publication at SAV will be published elsewhere simultaneously in any form without our knowledge.
 SAV will not publish articles that fail to live up to these standards. - 2.
 Editors' Goals: The editors view the review process as an opportunity to improve the persuasiveness of an author's arguments, an article's policy-relevance, and the overall readability of each piece.
-In this regard, the editors endeavor to help SAV contributors make as convincing a case as possible so that they are "heard" among decisionmakers in Islamabad, New Delhi, Washington, and beyond.
+In this regard, the editors endeavor to help SAV contributors make as convincing a case as possible so that they are "heard" among decision-makers in Islamabad, New Delhi, and Washington.
 The editors reserve the right to request significant edits to achieve these goals.
 This will improve the reception of the individual article and boost readership of the South Asian Voices platform by other scholars. - 3.
 Plagiarism: In line with international standards, SAV does not tolerate plagiarism of any kind.
 Examples of plagiarism include, but are not limited to: representing the work of another as one's own; failing to properly credit or paraphrase another author's work; and reusing language from one's previous publications.
 SAV encourages current and prospective contributors to consult Massachusetts Institute of Technology's plagiarism guidelines for additional tips on how to avoid it.
 The editors will not consider submissions from contributors who repeatedly engage in plagiarism. - 4.
 Op-ed Advice: Current and prospective SAV contributors should peruse the Harvard Kennedy School's tips on how to write an op-ed.
 Note that even tenured professors at leading academic institutions regularly seek advice on how to improve their writing style for op-ed length pieces.